ovh/ovhai-python-sdk/README.md

 # ovhai - OVHcloud's AI Python SDK

-The `ovhai` library is a Python client that allows developers to easily use the OVHcloud AI API.
+The `ovhai` library is a Python client that allows developers to easily use the [OVHcloud AI API](https://gra.training.ai.cloud.ovh.net/#/).
 With this SDK, you can run, manage, automate your notebooks, training and deployments in the cloud using OVHcloud's AI products (AI Notebooks, AI Training, AI Deploy).

 ## ⚠️ Alpha Warning ⚠️

 This package is currently in the alpha phase of development.
-The APIs and functionality of the package may not be fully tested.
+The APIs and functionalities of the package may not be fully tested.

 ## Installation
 To install the SDK, run the following command: